 Prolapse isn’t life-threatening, but it can make a woman’s life miserable.
 She can be incontinent, uncomfortable walking or sitting, and unable to tolerate sex.
 In some societies, a woman with prolapse can be divorced and outcast left to fend for herself in settings where the odds are stacked firmly against her.

-They have multiple vaginal deliveries, many years spent doing strenuous manual labour, and poor nutrition.
-They have limited access to trained health care providers, which puts these women at risk for serious gynecological health issues.
+They have multiple vaginal deliveries, many years spent doing strenuous manual labor, and poor nutrition.
+They have limited access to trained health care providers, which puts these women at risk for severe gynecological health issues.
 This last point is where we can help.